Skip to content

 risk_score = await self._calculate_user_risk_score(user)

-# Get attribute-based access control attributes
+# Extract attribute-based access control (ABAC) attributes

 abac_attributes = {